-A morning round of the "track" 45
+A morning round of the "track"

+PREFECT OF STUDIES: REPORT

+Examination Results

-PREFECT OF STUDIES: REPORT Examination Results Although they are by no means the full measure of success in education, examinations are a tangible sign of achievement and a necessary starting qualification for most careers.
+Although they are by no means the full measure of success in education, examinations are a tangible sign of achievement and a necessary starting qualification for most careers.
 Last year the results in the two public examinations were satisfactory.
 Out of seventy-five entrants there were seventy-two passes, twenty-eight being with honours.
 In detail the results were: Leaving Certificate: thirty-eight entrants, thirty-seven passes, nine being with honours.
 Intermediate Certificate: thirty-seven entrants, thirty-five passes, nineteen being with honours.
 One boy, Seamus Lynch, was awarded full marks in history in the Intermediate Examination.

 Again this year the Rhetoric classes were allowed to study in small groups, or singly, in different class-rooms.
 Not all who made this choice found it an unqualified success, especially during the first term.
 It is a challenge to a boy's powers of self-control and concentration which can be a valuable formative experience and a preparation for further studies.

+General Activities

-General Activities Following a developing tradition the boys were encouraged to attend various educational and cultural activities outside the school.
-Amongst these were a Radio Eireann Symphony Concert with the famous pianist Wilhelm Kempff as soloist; the opera "The Barber of Seville" as performed by the Limerick Operatic Society: a special lecture sponsored by the Limerick Art Society on the Irish Artists Exhibition in the City Gallery.
+Following a developing tradition the boys were encouraged to attend various educational and cultural activities outside the school.
+Amongst these were a Radio Eireann Symphony Concert with the famous pianist Wilhelm Kempff as soloist; the opera "The Barber of Seville" as performed by the Limerick Operatic Society; a special lecture sponsored by the Limerick Art Society on the Irish Artists Exhibition in the City Gallery.
 This latter event was arranged through the kind offices of Mr. Michael McCarthy our Drawing Master.
 Commerce students were shown over the Works of Cement Ltd., the Freight Department of C.I.E. and the Limerick Harbour and Docks.
 We are grateful to these organisations for their interest.

 The Chess players formed a team under the leadership of Tony Cafferky, to play the Salesian College, Pallaskenry.
-There is growing interest in this game in the College and in local schools so that next year it is hoped that there will be several matches. on "Mark Time," popular T.V. programme by John Loftus (Captain), Brian Punch and Tom Perrem.
+There is growing interest in this game in the College and in local schools so that next year it is hoped that there will be several matches.
+The College was successfully represented on "Mark Time," popular T.V. programme by John Loftus (Captain), Brian Punch and Tom Perrem.
 John de Courcy stood by as substitute.
 Brian Punch shared the individual prize for highest score and keen competition was offered by the girls of St. Joseph's Convent, Killiney, Dublin.

+Use of Television

+The excellent Senior Course in Chemistry is being followed by the Poetry class and the series on Irish History is recorded for class discussion.

+Career Talks

-Use of Television The excellent Senior Course in Chemistry is being followed by the Poetry class and the series on Irish History is recorded for class discussion.
-Career Talks Owing to various contingencies, including bad weather and the influenza epidemic, it was not possible to maintain a continuous series of talks this year.
-To the following who did come we are particularly grateful: Dr. P. J. Power, R.M.S., Our Lady's Hospital, Ennis: Problems of Maturity.
+Owing to various contingencies, including bad weather and the influenza epidemic, it was not possible to maintain a continuous series of talks this year.
+To the following who did come we are particularly grateful: Dr. P. J. Power, R.M.S., Our Lady's

+Hospital, Ennis: Problems of Maturity.

 His Honour Judge J. C. Conroy: The Law.

-Gordon Wood Esq.: Insurance N. Buggy Esq.
-F.C.I.S.: Company Secretaryship
+Gordon Wood Esq.: Insurance

+N. Buggy Esq.
+F.C.I.S.:

+Company Secretaryship

+Acknowledgement

-The Prefect of Studies take tunity to thank all the College Students for the full co-operat he has received in this his first ENTRANCE EXAMINATION
+The Prefect of Studies takes this opportunity to thank all the College Staff and the Students for the full co-operation and help he has received in this his first year of office.

+ENTRANCE EXAMINATION

-All prospective pupils must entrance examination.
-The e for the school year beginning ber, 1967, will be held after Applications should be maditime.
-A scholarship of fifty annum is awarded on the re-
+All prospective pupils must sit for an entrance examination.
+The examination for the school year beginning September, 1967, will be held after Christmas.
+Applications should be made in good time.
+A scholarship of fifty pounds per annum is awarded on the results.